qzUCB/ML_AE_relocation/README.md

 * training_data_on_surf.pdf - Training data on laboratory fault surface with event IDs.

+## Additional data
+Some additional data for the experiment.
+12 sensors are used (11 sensors for the work in Zhao & Glaser (2019)).
+These data are not necessary for reproducing Zhao & Glaser (2019).

+* AE_sensor_loc.mat - Locations of AE sensors in 3D.

+* AE_signal_data.mat - Raw data for traning AE signals, locations and arrival pickings.

+* disp_signal_and_picking.m - Code for plotting AE signals and arrivals.

-* sensors_on_block.pdf - AE sensors plotted with the rock block in 3D with sensor IDs.
+* sensors_on_block.pdf - AE sensors plotted with the rock block in 3D with sensor IDs (sensor 12 not used in Zhao & Glaser (2019)).

 ## Requirement